App Provides Culturally Tailored Fish Consumption Guidelines to Anishinaabe

 Andrij Holian, Ph.D., a Ukrainian American, traces his interest in science back to his curiosity that began in childhood.
 After receiving his Ph.D., his early career experiences sparked an interest in understanding lung injury.
 Later, as director of research at the Mickey Leland National Urban Air Toxics Research Center, Holian connected his interests in lung disease, exposure assessment, and training new scientists by starting an NIEHS-funded toxicology training program.
 In 2000, he established the Center for Environmental Health Sciences at the University of Montana in response to concerns about community exposure to toxic asbestos compounds from mining operations.
 His research now focuses on silica’s health effects on the lung.
 Holian also mentors college students and develops educational materials for elementary and middle school students.

-Encourages applications that address the impact of climate change on health and well-being over the life course, including the health implications of climate change in the U.S. and globally.
+Encourages applications that address the impact of climate change on health and well-being over the life course, including the health implications of climate change in the United States and globally.
 NIEHS is leading the NIH-wide Climate Change and Health Initiative, of which this NOSI is a part.
 NIEHS is interested in research that addresses the impact of climate change on environmental health and innovative approaches to the development of prevention and intervention strategies to reduce the impacts of climate change on environmental health, particularly in communities most susceptible to these impacts.
 Researchers who wish to submit applications regarding this NOSI must select from a list of funding opportunity announcements sponsored by various NIH institutes and centers.
 Researchers interested in applying for climate change-related Small Business Innovation Research funding can see Notice of Special Interest (NOSI): Innovative Technologies for Research on Climate Change and Human Health (R43/R44 Small Business Innovation Research (R43/R44 Clinical Trial Optional).
 Researchers interested in applying for climate change-related Small Business Technology Transfer funding can see Notice of Special Interest (NOSI): Innovative Technologies for Research on Climate Change and Human Health Small Business Technology Transfer (R41/R42 Clinical Trial Optional).

 Mechanism for Time-Sensitive Research Opportunities in Environmental Health Sciences (R21 Clinical Trial Not Allowed)

 This funding opportunity announcement (FOA) has been extended (NOT-ES-22-013).
 This FOA is intended to support novel environmental health research in which an unpredictable event or policy change provides a limited window of opportunity to collect human biological samples or environmental exposure data.
 The primary motivation of the FOA is to understand the consequences of natural and human-made disasters, emerging environmental public health threats, and policy changes in the U.S. and abroad.
 The distinguishing features of an appropriate study are 1) the unforeseen nature of the event, 2) the clear scientific value and feasibility of the study and 3) the need for rapid review and funding, substantially shorter than the typical NIH grant review/award cycle, for the scientific question to be approached and for the research design to be implemented.
-It should be clear that the event offers a limited opportunity to address unique and important research questions that could be answered only if the project is initiated with minimum delay.
+It should be clear that the event offers a limited opportunity to address unique and important research questions that could only be answered if the project is initiated with minimum delay.
 Investigators should describe their capacity to begin the project upon award.